Glen Lake Rotary Park: History

 The Glen Lake Rotary Park (originally called East Gallatin Recreation Area) began as a gravel pit and the city dump.
-Early photos show a steep sided water filled pit, surrounded by weeds and adjacent to an old city junk yard and landfill, with refrigerators and car parts poking out of the ground.
+Early photos show a steep sided water filled pit, surrounded by weeds and adjacent to an old city junk yard and landfill, with refrigerators with doors removed and car parts poking out of the ground.
 The land was sold to the state parks department by Glen Hash and partners, whose business owned the gravel pit and some adjacent land.
 Shortly after the land became owned as park land, Mr. Glen Hash died in an accident.
 This eventually led to the current name of Glen Lake.

 The cleanup around the water filled gravel pit, now called a lake, was accomplished in partnership with the City through local donations and volunteer labor.
 Early volunteer work was performed by local people and businesses under the leadership of the volunteer group organized as the "East Gallatin Recreation Area Task Force" which received a national award at the White House.

 The renovation of the landfill was accomplished by a combination of local government (City and Soil Conservation Service) and donations from others.
 Now it is a large walking trail through tall grass.

 After about ten years, the newly formed Bozeman Sunrise Rotary Club took over the volunteer leadership.

 In late December 2018, the Montana Fish, Wildlife and Parks Department gave a 50 year lease agreement for the park to the City of Bozeman, which also owns the larger grassland and river bottom park area to the east.
 Under the terms of that agreement, the name of the area was changed to "Glen Lake Rotary Park" in honor of all the work done by the Rotary Club.